-Gemfields is pleased to set out in this Annual Report its efforts to implement the Voluntary Principles on Security and Human Rights during 2023, thereby updating the Voluntary Principles Initiative and its Corporate Pillar Members of key events, initiatives and actions taken by Gemfields in this important area.
-This report will also cover, for completeness, material events in early 2024.
+Gemfields is pleased to set out in this Annual Report its efforts to implement the Voluntary Principles on Security and Human Rights during 2024, thereby updating the Voluntary Principles Initiative and its Corporate Pillar Members of key events, initiatives and actions taken by Gemfields in this important area.

-This is Gemfields' first report to the VPI since being admitted as a full member of the Corporate Pillar of the VPI in May 2023, and Gemfields is pleased to have joined this community of companies, civil society organisations and governments seeking to advance the Voluntary Principles on Security and Human Rights ("VPSHR") in often challenging circumstances.
+This is Gemfields' second report to the VPI since being admitted as a full member of the Corporate Pillar of the VPI in May 2023, and Gemfields is pleased to have joined this community of companies, civil society organisations and governments seeking to advance the Voluntary Principles on Security and Human Rights ("VPSHR") in often challenging circumstances.